spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 you will undoubtedly get some irrelevant calls.
 But you will also get calls which match specifics to your job hunt.

+Much in the same way you get qualified by prospective recruiters I wanted to do the same.
+So instead of passively waiting for the right recruiter to call, I would have them jump through some hoops of my own making.

+First up, the CV I added to the job sites was a link to a [recruiter faq] that was part of [my portfolio] it's a

+name and shame pearson frank and their shady approach

 <!-- Links -->

 [json resume schema]: https://jsonresume.org/schema/